UWCS/stardust/content/events/t2/w5/wasd.md

 tags = ["WASD"]
 +++

 This week is our charity event [Warwick Speedrunning (WASD)](https://warwickspeed.run/).
-You can come drop by the ESports centre anytime on Saturday (10am-10pm) or Sunday (10am-6pm) - or you can watch [online.](https://twitch.tv/warwickspeedrun)
+You can come drop by the Esports centre anytime on Saturday (10am-10pm) or Sunday (10am-6pm) - or you can watch [online.](https://twitch.tv/warwickspeedrun)

 You can check out the schedule [here!](https://oengus.io/marathon/wasd2025/schedule/wasd2025)